dffischer/pkgrepotools/aurbranch.md

 If an argument provides a file with the name .SRCINFO, aurbranch will use it directly.
 If it is not explicitly specified, a .SRCINFO will be generated from the PKGBUILD and overwrite a possibly present file of the same name in the current working directory.

+It is also possible to overwrite the PKGBUILD by specifying another file with the same name.
+The PKGBUILD, or the file chosen with the `-p` option, will then only be used to generate the .SRCINFO.

 ## BRANCH SETUP